Thursday, May 16, 2019

 The sticky tongue fishes them out.

-A chicken-like marsh bird with huge feet, the sora nests in Somme every year.
+A chicken-like marsh bird with huge feet, the sora nests in Somme wetlands every year.

-The rarest bird that has adopted Somme is the red-headed woodpecker.
+The rarest bird that has come back to Somme is the red-headed woodpecker.

 Once common, their global numbers have been plummeting.